Cloudxtreme/DDPS-db2dps/docs/ddps-design-short.md

 ## Critic of existing systems

-We evaluated [firewall on demand](https://flowspy.readthedocs.io/en/latest/) made by [grnet.gr](https://grnet.gr/en/) and found it had some disadvantages compared to what we wanted.
-Among others they included
+We were inspired to a large degree by [firewall on demand](https://flowspy.readthedocs.io/en/latest/) initially developped by [grnet.gr](https://grnet.gr/en/).
+However, we found it had some disadvantages compared to what we wanted.
+Among others they included at the time we evaluated it:

-  - configuration based on netconf (see [RFC4741](http://www.rfc-editor.org/rfc/rfc4741.txt), [netconf docs](http://www.netconfcentral.org/netconf_docs)) and [RFC4742](https://tools.ietf.org/html/rfc4742) Using the NETCONF Configuration Protocol over Secure SHell).
+  - the configuration was based on netconf (see [RFC4741](http://www.rfc-editor.org/rfc/rfc4741.txt), [netconf docs](http://www.netconfcentral.org/netconf_docs)) and [RFC4742](https://tools.ietf.org/html/rfc4742) Using the NETCONF Configuration Protocol over Secure SHell).
 All announce and withdraw would would either